 It even updates as you move though the stages …

 4% sounded like really duff odds for England.

 Yes it’s still not looking great, however, we’ve started to dive into the stats a bit more.

 We’ve discovered that it really doesn’t look good for anyone – even Brazil.

 We’ve been able to infer some likely head-to-head stats, which will be interesting to explore.

 We’ve also discovered the reason why the predictions are so low is to do with the nature of the competition – Group stage competitions are much easier to predict than knockout.

-We’ll start to look at:
+Check out the next post where we’ll start to look at:

 – The sensitivity in the predictions, and what this means to you.

 – More on how Gracenote have got their stats, including the assumptions they’ve made.